django/django/docs/topics/channels/concepts.txt

-For this reason, Channels treats these as two different *channel types*, and denotes a *response channel* by having the channel name contain the character ``!`` - e.g. ``http.response!f5G3fE21f``. *Normal channels* have do not contain it, but along with the rest of the response channel name, they must contain only the characters ``a-z A-Z 0-9 - _``, and be less than 200 characters long.
+For this reason, Channels treats these as two different *channel types*, and denotes a *response channel* by having the channel name contain the character ``!`` - e.g. ``http.response!f5G3fE21f``. *Normal channels* do not contain it, but along with the rest of the response channel name, they must contain only the characters ``a-z A-Z 0-9 - _``, and be less than 200 characters long.